kapilkale/personal-site---blog/jekyll/_posts/2012-12-14-the-worst-ui-pattern-in-existence.markdown

 There are two problems with this design.

-First, The brief glimpse of the first footer distracts from the existence of the nontraditionally-placed second footer; I'd bet most users don't even see footer #2.
+First: the brief glimpse of the first footer distracts from the existence of the nontraditionally-placed second footer; I'd bet most users don't even see footer #2.

-Second: Footer #2 doesn't have the full set of links.
+Second: footer #2 doesn't have the full set of links.
 For example, you'd miss the "developers" link because it's buried under "more".
 Which makes a user want to chase footer #1 all the more.

-My proposed solution: get rid of the normal footer, and list a full set of links in footer #2.
+As a UI guy at [GiftRocket](http://www.giftrocket.com), here's what I'd do: get rid of the normal footer, and list a full set of links in footer #2.
 When people scroll down looking for footer links, they'll won't see a footer in the normal place, but instead see the floating footer on the right.

 <img src="/footer_correct.jpg" width="400px">